rolehippie/elasticsearch/README.md

 ### elasticsearch_user

-Number of seconds to wait before checking if Elasticsearch started successfully
+Name of the user owning Elasticsearch

 #### Default value